atreyee80/School_District_Analysis/README.md

 ### How is the school summary affected? (done)

 The metrics of all schools would remain unaffected due to the exclusion of THS / Grade 9.
-Only the metrics for THS would be impacted
+Only the metrics for THS (% passing) would be impacted

 School Summary (before Grade THS / Grade 9 was excluded)
     ![](school_summary_before.png?raw=true)